giveitem/DiscoveryQueue/README.md

 👋 Hi!

-DiscoveryQuene is a multi-functional web application that generates music recommendations based on user input.
+DiscoveryQueue is a multi-functional web application that generates music recommendations based on user input.

 This is also an entry to CIS550(Database and Information Systems)'s final project.